 The Invisible Killer (November 14, 1939)

-Released on November 14, 1939: Someone is killing their enemies with only a phone call, and reprter Sue Walker helps her boyfriend Lieutenant Jerry Brown solve this sci-fi gangster murder mystery.
+Released on November 14, 1939: (running time 59 minutes) Someone is killing their enemies with only a phone call, and reprter Sue Walker helps her boyfriend Lieutenant Jerry Brown solve this sci-fi gangster murder mystery.

 Directed by Sam Newfield

-The Actors: Grace Bradley (Sue Walker, reporter), Roland Drew (Lieutenant Jerry Brown), William Newell (Detective Sergeant Pat Dugan), Alex Callam (Arthur Enslee), Frank Coletti (Vani Martin), Sidney Grayler (Lefty Ross), Crane Whitley (District Attorney Richard Sutton), Boyd Irwin (Mr. Cunningham), Jean Brooks (Gloria Cunningham), David Oliver (Llewellyn Worchester, Sutton's valet), Harry Worth (Tyler, Sutton's secretary), Ernie Adams (Squint, croupier), Kernan Cripps (plainclothesman), John Elliott (gambler), Al Ferguson (detective guarding Tyler), Larry Steers (Sue's boss).
+The Actors: Grace Bradley (Sue Walker, newspaper reporter), Jean Brooks (Gloria Cunningham), Roland Drew (Lieutenant Jerry Brown, Homicide Detective), William Newell (Detective Sergeant Pat Dugan, Brown's partner), Alex Callam (Arthur Enslee, attorney), Frank Coletti (Vani Martin, gangster), Sidney Grayler (Lefty Ross, gangster), Crane Whitley (District Attorney Richard Sutton), Boyd Irwin (Mr. Cunningham), David Oliver (Llewellyn Worchester, Sutton's valet), Harry Worth (Tyler, Sutton's secretary), Ernie Adams (Squint, croupier), Kernan Cripps (plainclothesman), John Elliott (gambler), Al Ferguson (detective guarding Tyler), Larry Steers (Sue's boss)

 Free Download of the old movie The Invisible Killer

 The-Invisible-Killer-1939-720p.mp4 (1.1gb - 986x720)